nidhip05/ekart-in-react/README.md

-# E-Kart: Your Ultimate Outdoor Gear Marketplace
+# Thesus : Your Ultimate Outdoor Gear Marketplace

-E-Kart is a cutting-edge e-commerce platform developed with React, Redux, and JavaScript, designed to cater to outdoor enthusiasts worldwide.
+Thesus is a cutting-edge e-commerce platform developed with React, Redux, and JavaScript, designed to cater to outdoor enthusiasts worldwide.
 Discover a vast selection of products tailored to your adventure needs, from camping essentials to rugged outdoor apparel.

 # Key Features